Lynsey de Paul: Death and tributes

 De Paul suffered a brain haemorrhage on the morning of 1 October 2014 at her home in Mill Hill and was later pronounced dead at Barnet General Hospital.
-Her niece, Olivia Rubin, told The Times that her death was "completely unexpected", adding: "She was a vegetarian, she didn't smoke, she didn't drink—she was amazing, in fact."
-She was interred with a Humanist funeral at Hendon Cemetery.
+Her niece told The Times that her death was "completely unexpected", adding: "She was a vegetarian, she didn't smoke, she didn't drink—she was amazing, in fact."
+She was interred with a humanist funeral at Hendon Cemetery.

 Broadcaster and friend Esther Rantzen, for whose television series Hearts of Gold de Paul had written the theme, said: "She was a renaissance woman.
 She could do everything: she could sing, she could compose, she was an immensely talented artist.
 She became a huge star but she was also a loyal and generous friend.
 It's an absolutely tragic loss."
 Def Leppard singer Joe Elliott paid tribute to de Paul on his 4 October 2014 Planet Rock radio show, playing the album version of "Roll Away The Stone" by Mott the Hoople featuring de Paul's spoken vocals.
 Elliott described her as "a wonderful lady" and "a fantastic singer and songwriter".
 De Paul is listed on the official Grammy website under "remembering the music people we lost in 2014–15".